handsontable/handsontable/docs/content/guides/rows/row-sorting.md

 const configurationOptions = {
   columns: [
     {
-      // enable sorting by multiple columns, for column 1
+      // enable sorting by multiple columns, for the first column
       multiColumnSorting: true,
     },
     {
-      // enable sorting by multiple columns, for column 2
+      // enable sorting by multiple columns, for the second column
       multiColumnSorting: true,
     },
   ],